Sauvic016/Ezflights/README.md

-# Airline Management Service :airplane:
+# Ezflights :airplane:
-The Airline Management Service has a microservice based architecture .
+The Airline  Service `Ezflights` has a microservice based architecture .
 It consists of several services that work together to provide a comprehensive solution.
 The main services are:

 - Flights-search service
 - Authentication service